 The Court also issued a significant published decision.
 In United States v.
 Flores, Judge Wilkins — joined by Judges Katsas and Sentelle — addressed these facts:

 Also interesting — and, frankly, counterintuitive.
-At least at first blush, I would have though that murder would be relevant to sentencing (warning; the facts are horrible).
+At least at first blush, I would have thought that murder would be relevant to sentencing (warning; the facts are horrible).
 Yet it was not.
 Why not?
 Because text matters.

 And that’s the week.